Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**libs:** Shows in which libraries the TSS can be detected.

-transcript_assembly
+transcript
 -------------------

-``transcript_assembly`` can detect transcripts based on the coverage.
-Most of the transcript assembly tools are cfocus on the assembly of eukaryotic transcript.
-Due to this, we compiled several proved heuristics to detect transcripts based on the nucleotide coverage data, given gene annotations and several parameters that can be set by the user.
+``transcript`` can detect transcripts based on the coverage.
+Most of the transcript assembly tools are focus on eukaryotic transcript.
+Due to this, we constructed a subcommand which is based on the nucleotide coverage data, given gene annotations and several parameters that can be set by the user.

 For importing the information about libraries, please refer to section of